SuperFola/Unamed-Endive/README.md

-﻿**caution: mostly french, importants pieces of information are translated**
+**caution: mostly french, importants pieces of information are translated**

 # Unamed